Warboid World: Reception

+In Issue 27 of Abyss, David Macnamara noted "Boardgamers will love this game: assault, defense, hidden movement, intelligence reports, and infiltration.
+PBMers will like the turn around time (2 weeks), and the lack of diplomatic drain on the wallet."
+Macnamara thought the turn fees were too high, but concluded, "This is a pretty good way to spend your gaming dollars."

 Brian Creese wrote a series of articles about Warboid World for Imagine, commenting on the play experiences of new Warboid player and friend Nick Shear.
 At the start of the game, Creese commented that "much of the 24-page rulebook is taken up with explaining [the special abilities of the various robots] and the various orders which go with them."
 But he noted that "Little understanding is required for the first move, however, since you start the game with few bids and little energy, which allows you few options."
 After some months of play by Shear, Creese felt that the lack of player interaction hindered the game: "This lack of communication, it was felt, cut out a great deal of the expected enjoyment found in computer games."
 Creese noted that in PBM games, "the interest needed [comes] from the actual scenario."
 Both Creese and Shear felt that "This lack of communication [...] cut out a great deal of the expected enjoyment found in computer games."
 Creese concluded, "This is a game whose appeal is much closer to chess or to a conventional wargame."

 In the May 1984 edition of Dragon (Issue 85), Michael Gray noted that most PBM games thrive on inter-player communication, but "This game has a totally different 'feel' to it [...]
 You never know who your neighbors are."
 Gray likened the game to "a solitaire puzzle" or "like playing chess against a computer."
 He concluded by saying, "I still feel that something is missing."

 In 1983, readers of The Space Gamer voted Adventures by Mail the top PBM publisher of the year, due to the popularity of Warboid World and Beyond the Stellar Empire.